bphimmala/bphimmala/README.md

 My name is ✨Baipon✨ !!

-I'm a 4th year full-time student at UCR.
-I major in Computer Engineering at Marlan and Rosemary Bounrs College of Engineering.
+I'm a freshly graduated UCR BCOE student who majored in Computer Engineering!

-I'm looking to get a full-time position or internship in the tech🐱‍💻, computer💻, and/or gaming🎮 field.
-I would like to put my abilities and skills to work to enhance the industry as best as I can.
+I am looking to get a full-time position or internship in embedded systems, GPUs, and/or game development.
+I would like to put my abilities to work to enhance the industry and hone my skills as best as I can.

 Other passions I have include 🌱environmental conservation🌱 and 🎨art🖊️.
 I haven't had much time to contribute to these passions recently, but I do hope I can intertwine my love for computers with conservation and art to one day help the future and our planet.